Frequently Asked Questions

 B.6 Will all group members be selected?

 Yes, a group application will be assessed as one single application.
 Please note that only the ones who register online (and are eligible to participate) before the end of the application period will be taken into account for the selection.
+A group can be composed of maximum 5 people.

 B.7 I applied as a group leader, but only I have been awarded.
 How come?